aqjune-aws/cav25-artifact/README.md

     - `./s2n-bignum/arm/proofs/p384_montjadd.ml`
     - `./s2n-bignum/arm/proofs/p384_montjdouble.ml`

-2. The expected results is:
+3. As for the smoke-test phase, check the expected result by the lack of failures during the script execution:

     ```bash
-    XXX
+    grep -F 'Failure' **/*.correct
+    grep -F 'Exception' **/*.correct
     ```

-    From the output `*.correct` files, you will be able to find the lines that starts with `(CAV25)` followed by the proven theorems for constant-time properties or program equivalences.

-3. (Optionally) We added a few more equivalence proofs for the x86 architecture after the paper submission, you can run these with (~XXX min):
+    From the output `*.correct` files, the lines starting with "(CAV25)" describes the proofs that were run (expect more than 15 entries as the same theorem can be tested multiple times with different parameters):

     ```bash
-    cd s2n-bignum/x86
-    make tutorial
+    grep -F '(CAV25)' **/*.correct
     ```

-4. (Optionally) Run the whole s2n-bignum with both relational and non-relational proofs (~XXX hours):
+4. (Optional) We added a few more equivalence proofs for the x86 architecture after the paper submission, you can run these with (~20 min):

     ```bash
-    cd s2n-bignum/arm
+    cd ../x86
-    make proofs
+    make tutorial -j
     ```

+5. (Optional) Run the whole s2n-bignum with both relational and non-relational proofs (~3 hours):

+    ```bash
+    cd ../arm
+    make proofs -j
+    ```

 ## Reusable Badge

 To confirm the Reusable Badge, check the following:

-- s2n-bignum is open-source and distributed under Apache-2.0 or ISC or MIT-0 (see `LICENSE.md` in Zenodo or `./s2n-bignum/LICENSE`), which allow reuse and repurposing.
+- s2n-bignum is open-source and distributed under Apache-2.0, ISC or MIT-0 (see `LICENSE.md` in Zenodo or `./s2n-bignum/LICENSE`), which allow reuse and repurposing.
 - s2n-bignum only depends on HOL Light (which indirectly depends on OCaml) and the usual disassembly suite (e.g., `as`).
 We provide makefiles to help building the tool and verify the proofs (e.g., `./s2n-bignum/x86/Makefile`).
+To build and use s2n-bignum outside the artifact refer to the instructions at [github.com/awslabs/s2n-bignum](https://github.com/awslabs/s2n-bignum/tree/main)
 - We encourage reviewers to try the tutorials in `./s2n-bignum/tutorial`.
-- To confirm the size of our work, run (note that the paper may not report the exact same numbers as the ones below as s2n-bignum is under active development and we performed a patch and rebase to create the artifact, we will update the camera-ready version of the paper with this numbers):
+- To confirm the size of our work, run (note that the paper may not report the exact same numbers as the ones below as s2n-bignum is under active development and we performed a patch and rebase to create the artifact, we will update the camera-ready version of the paper with these numbers):
-  - `./cloc ./s2n-bignum/common --by-file --not-match-f '^(relational2\.ml|relational_n\.ml)$'` for the size of the non-relational part of s2n-bignum (expected: ~10k LOC)
+  - `cloc ./s2n-bignum/common --by-file --not-match-f '^(relational2\.ml|relational_n\.ml)$'` for the size of the non-relational part of s2n-bignum (expected: ~10k LOC)
   - `cloc ./s2n-bignum/common/relational2.ml s2n-bignum/common/relational_n.ml` for the size of the relational framework (expected: 1630 LOC)
   - `cloc . --by-file --match-f '^(bignum_inv_p25519.fn_and_const_combined\.ml|bignum_copy\.constant_time_ensures2\.ml|bignum_copy\.constant_time_ensures_n\.ml|bignum_copy\.fn_and_const_combined\.ml)$'` for the size of the constant-time proofs (expected: 4293 LOC)
   - `cloc --by-file */proofs/equiv.ml` for the size of the equivalence framework (expected: 2452 LOC)
   - `cloc ./s2n-bignum/arm/proofs --by-file --match-f '^(bignum_mul_8_16\.ml|bignum_sqr_8_16\.ml|bignum_emontredc_8n_cdiff\.ml|bignum_montmul_p256\.ml|bignum_montmul_p384\.ml|bignum_montmul_p521\.ml|bignum_montsqr_p256\.ml|bignum_montsqr_p384\.ml|bignum_montsqr_p521\.ml|bignum_mul_p521\.ml|bignum_sqr_p521\.ml|p256_montjadd\.ml|p256_montjdouble\.ml|p384_montjadd\.ml|p384_montjdouble\.ml)$'` for the size of equivalence proofs (expected 33k LOC)
   - `cloc ./s2n-bignum --include-lang=OCaml` for the whole s2n-bignum proofs (expected: 890k LOC)
-- To use s2n-bignum outside the artifact refer to the instructions at [https://github.com/awslabs/s2n-bignum](https://github.com/awslabs/s2n-bignum/tree/main).
 - The code is well written and documented, important files are (you can open files with `vi <filename>`, show line numbers with `:set number`, and goto a specific line with `:line_number`):
   - `./s2n-bignum/common/relational_n.ml`
     - line 155: Definition 3 (Stronger Eventually), page 6